kitnil/awesome/README.md

 - [yabai](https://github.com/koekeishiya/yabai) - A tiling window manager for macOS based on binary space partitioning
 - [lf](https://github.com/zerotier/lf) - Fully Decentralized Fully Replicated Key/Value Store
 - [blurhash](https://github.com/woltapp/blurhash) - A very compact representation of a placeholder for an image.
-- [chiaki](https://github.com/thestr4ng3r/chiaki) - Free and Open Source PS4 Remote Play Client
+- [chiaki](https://github.com/thestr4ng3r/chiaki) - Moved to https://git.sr.ht/~thestr4ng3r/chiaki - Free and Open Source PS4 Remote Play Client
 - [acwj](https://github.com/DoctorWkt/acwj) - A Compiler Writing Journey
 - [antispy](https://github.com/mohuihui/antispy) - AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect,analyze and restore various kernel modifications and hooks.With its assistance,you can easily spot and neutralize malwares hidden from normal detectors.
 - [gc](https://github.com/mkirchner/gc) - Simple, zero-dependency garbage collection for C